 This was a 3-year project (year 3: \$140,000) to kick start Baddacook Pond restoration.
 This project is a joint undertaking including the Great Ponds Advisory Committee (to the Select Board), the Groton Water Department, the Weed Harvester Committee and Groton Lakes Association.
 The goal is: 1) to pilot control of invasive weeds.
 2) to remove significant amounts of bio-mass which will substantially turn back the clock for Baddacook.

-When this project is completed, it will pave the way for Baddacook Pond environmental sustainability under town direction.
+Project is completed.
+It paves the way for Baddacook Pond environmental sustainability under town direction.
 As shown in Figure 11, improvements have been made.

 Figure 11: Baddacook Pond Restoration.
 Left - 2016, Right - 2019

 2.3.11 Poor Murals - 2019